 Your kids might think two houses shaped like boats in the middle of a residential neighborhood are cool.
 The Encinitas Boathouses were built in the 1920s as part of a fantasy-themed architecture trend that fits right in with early California dreamin’ and a location off Highway 101.
 Right now, you can drive by these two historical landmarks at 726 and 732 Third Street.
 (Location: Encinitas)

-Most hero shots of Imperial Beach that I’ve seen include the multi-color acrylic Surfhenge sculpture with the pier behind it.
+Most hero shots of Imperial Beach I’ve seen feature the multi-colored acrylic Surfhenge sculpture with the pier behind it.
 This is at roughly the center of the half-mile art walk.
 Download the map.
 (Location: Imperial Beach)

 Take a free guided tour of Balboa Park led by expert docents.
-These tours happen Tuesdays, and the 2nd, 4th & 5th Friday of the month at 11:00 a.m. and depart from the Visitor Center.
+These tours take place on Tuesdays and the 2nd, 4th & 5th Fridays of the month at 11:00 a.m. and depart from the Visitor Center.
 (Location: Balboa Park)

 Ongoing Weekly, Sporadic, and Annual Events